 Jump to:Page Content

+Course meets 1/2-1/18.
 A separate 1.0 credit Spring-Term course on disaster recovery will also be offered.
 Students can take either course independently or can enroll in both courses.
 Students taking both this January-Term course and the separate Spring-Term course will be able to use this January practicum as a jumping-off point for an even more in-depth Chile field-research project -- using the Spring-Term course to take the January-Term project one-step further.
-Not offered in 2012-2013.